IMPORTANT SAFETY INFORMATION

 Cerebrovascular Adverse Reactions: In trials of elderly patients with dementia-related psychosis, there was a significantly higher incidence of cerebrovascular adverse reactions (e.g., stroke, transient ischemic attack), including fatalities, in patients treated with oral risperidone compared to placebo.
 PERSERIS is not approved for use in patients with dementia-related psychosis.

-Neuroleptic Malignant Syndrome, a potentially fatal symptom complex, has been reported with antipsychotic medications.
-Clinical manifestations include hyperpyrexia, muscle rigidity, altered mental status, and evidence of autonomic instability (see full Prescribing Information).
+Neuroleptic Malignant Syndrome (NMS), a potentially fatal symptom complex, has been reported with antipsychotic medications.
+Clinical manifestations include hyperpyrexia, muscle rigidity, altered mental status including delirium, and autonomic instability (see full Prescribing Information).
 Additional signs may include elevated creatine phosphokinase, myoglobinuria (rhabdomyolysis), and acute renal failure.
-Management should include immediate discontinuation of antipsychotic drugs and other drugs not essential to concurrent therapy, intensive symptomatic treatment and medical monitoring, and treatment of any concomitant serious medical problems.
+If NMS is suspected, immediately discontinue PERSERIS and provide symptomatic treatment and monitoring.

-Tardive Dyskinesia (TD): TD may develop in patients treated with antipsychotic drugs.
+Tardive Dyskinesia (TD) may develop in patients treated with antipsychotic drugs.
 The risk of developing TD and likelihood that it will become irreversible are believed to increase with treatment duration and total cumulative dose.
-Less commonly, TD can develop after relatively brief treatment periods at low doses.
+TD can develop after relatively brief treatment periods even at low doses, or after treatment discontinuation.
 Elderly patients, especially elderly women, appear to be at increased risk, but it is impossible to predict which patients will develop TD.
 Therefore, PERSERIS should be prescribed in a manner that is most likely to minimize the occurrence of TD.
 Discontinue treatment if clinically appropriate.

 Metabolic Changes that may increase cardiovascular/cerebrovascular risk, have been associated with atypical antipsychotics (APs).